natfa/examicutor/docs/api.md

 Response Code | Meaning
 --------------|--------
 200 | User successfully created.
 User model sent back with response.
-400 | Provided email is already in use.
+400 | Provided email is already in use, email is invalid, passwords don't match or role doesn't exist.
+Response body provides details.
 401 | User not authenticated.
 403 | User not admin.